 Lupton Fawcett has long been acknowledged for our expertise in Residential Development Law.

 Our Commercial Developer, Housebuilder and Landowner Solicitors act regularly for clients across the United Kingdom including Halifax, Birmingham, Harrogate, Huddersfield, London, Manchester and Nottingham.

-As recognised experts in house building law, we can support your needs wherever you live in England, Wales & Northern Ireland.
+As recognised experts in house building law, we can support your needs wherever you live in England and Wales.